 Graphics Card Not Detected

 This is one of the most common problems faced by graphics card users.
-In this problem, your graphics card fails to get detected either at the beginning i.e when you turn ON your PC or during Windows startup.
+In this problem, your graphics card fails to get detected either at the beginning i.e when you turn ON your PC, or during Windows startup.
 If your graphics card is not getting detected at POST then you either get a black screen or BIOS may throw beep codes indicating the problem.
 And if your graphics card is not recognized in the Windows or OS then you will not be able to change the resolution and refresh rate to higher levels.
-Also, you will face issues with other softwares or applications too.
+Also, you will face issues with other software or applications too.

 Graphics Card Not Detected problem can arise due to many different causes.
 It can happen due to improper graphics card installation in PCIe x16 slot, faulty video cable, driver issues, graphics card compatibility issues, faulty display cable, motherboard issues (faulty mobo or PCIe slot), power supply (PSU), BIOS settings, etc. I have written a complete guide on fixing the graphics card not detected problem which you can find out by going to the link given below